NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 ## Outputs Description ##

-This section presents outputs from a new object of ZoneControl:Pressurestat.
+This section presents outputs from a new object of AirflowNetwork:ZoneContrl:PressureController.

-### ZoneControl:Pressurestat Outputs
+### AirflowNetwork:ZoneContrl:PressureController Outputs

-The following output variables are available when the ZoneControl:ContaminantController object is specified.
+The following output variables are available when the AirflowNetwork:ZoneContrl:PressureController object is specified.

 * HVAC,Average,Zone Air Pressure Setpoint [Pa]